Ch1 L10: A lachrymose detour

 - We use the freeze mode in three other situations: in hiding, fighting and grieving.

 - Hiding is what our ancestors found a solution while being chased.
 If you could find a place to hide, it would be more beneficial because you didn’t need to spend all that energy which you might need later for another reaction.
 Then you need to lower the vital signs so the tiger wouldn’t get suspicious and find you.
-So, you’ll go in the freeze mode.
+So, you’ll go to the freeze mode.

 - In a fight, the freeze mode buys you some time to think, evaluate and plan out the best strategy.
 That’s why when you see an animal your first reaction would be to stay as motionless as possible.

-- We learnt that in the freeze mode our body stops spending energy.
+- We learned that in the freeze mode our body stops spending energy.
 That’s what we call sadness .
 When we are bereaved two things happen: first the proximity of Death releases the stress hormones such as cortisol and tears discharge them so we feel relieved after crying .
 Secondly, we’ve lost someone dear which means a great source of energy .
 That also makes us stressed out, besides our brain needs to re-evaluate the situation to see how you can cope up with the world without them.

 - Sadly, many people think that sadness and depression are synonymous or depression is a higher level of sadness; but in my opinion, their mechanism is totally the opposite of one another.
 When we lose someone, it might make us depressed.
-For instance, you’d promised to your beloved one to visit them which you’d postponed.
-Then after their death, you’d feel anger because your brain would want to do it as promised but obviously you couldn’t.
+For instance, you’d promised your beloved one to visit them which you’d postponed.
+Then after their death, you’d feel anger because your brain would want to do it as promised but obviously, you couldn’t.
 So, the flow of energy creates anger but the problem can’t be solved which makes you feel depressed.
 Depression happens when you want to fight but you can’t or you have a low self-esteem which makes you stop trying.
 To conclude, when you’re sad, you’re charging yourself which can be temporarily very positive ; on contrary, when you’re depressed you’re using energy and nothing is done (you fight problems in your head) and it’s really dangerous.

-- After this lachrymose detour, we will get back to the main path and see how our brain connects many signs in head and how supersigns grow.
+- After this lachrymose detour, we will get back to the main path and see how our brain connects many signs in the head and how supersigns grow.

 - Think about the reasons that the tiger might chase you apart from being hungry or finding you as a threat?